simmbiote/jbs-site-settings/README.md

 A WordPress Plugin that allows developers to easily add editable settings to a WordPress installation.
 Compatible with WPML - For each active language, a field for the setting value is made available.

+== Installation ==

+Install using Composer:
+`composer require simmbiote/jbs-site-settings`

-Possible use-cases:
+== Possible uses ==

-Tracking codes
+* Defining tracking codes.
+* Set a feature to enabled / disabled (eg. maintenance mode).
+* Add password-protection to your site.
-Set a feature to enabled / disabled (eg. maintenance mode) Define a URL to your Facebook page and use the link anywhere.
+* Define the URL to your Facebook page and use the link anywhere.

 Usage:
 `<?php echo get_sim_setting('your-setting-id'); ?>`

 == Features to come ==